lezuber/lezuber.github.io/content/pages/Implicit Nodes by Backlinking.md

 ---
+categories:
 tags:
+- Concept
 - 🌳 Evergreen
-type:
-- Concept
+date: 2022-09-27
 title: Implicit Nodes by Backlinking
-categories:
-date: 2022-09-27
 lastMod: 2022-10-04
 ---
 A very powerful technique to organise the knowledge is to steadily create backlinks to nodes which don't even exist yet.
 This can include things like Persons, Places, Movies, Concepts, and many more.